 Rainfall observing is an Interesting and valuable hobby that assists SEPA and the Met Office capture Scotland’s complex rainfall patterns.

-Riverfly on the Esk is a citizen science project located on the River Esk in Midlothian.
+Riverfly on the Esk is a citizen science project located on the Lothian Esk which flows through Midlothian and East Lothian.
 It joins a nationwide network of Riverfly Partnership groups across the UK, monitoring freshwater invertebrates as indicators of river health.

 SmartRivers enables volunteer ‘hubs’, supported by an IFM certified training scheme, to sample and analyse invertebrates to a near-professional standard.